travelgateX/documentation-site/content/hotelx/concepts/content.md

 +++
 title = "Content"
-pagetitle = "Content (Static Content)" description = "Learn about how manage content data to manage in your site.
-Hotel, Boards, Categories..." icon = "fa-list-alt" weight = 5 alwaysopen = false
+pagetitle = "Content (Static Content)" description = "Learn about how to manage content data in your site: Hotels, Boards, Categories..." icon = "fa-list-alt" weight = 5 alwaysopen = false